Anxiety Psychoeducation

 Prefrontal cortex

-The prefrontal cortex, responsible for rational thought and decision-making, normally helps regulate the amygdala’s response by assessing whether a perceived threat is real (like the difference between a party versus being confronted by a lion).
-However, in those with excessive anxiety (a hyperactive amygdala), communication between the prefrontal cortex and the amygdala is often weakened, making it harder to override those irrational fears and thoughts.
+The prefrontal cortex, responsible for rational thinking and decision-making, normally helps regulate the amygdala by assessing whether a threat is real.
+In people with heightened anxiety, communication between the prefrontal cortex and the amygdala may be weakened, making it harder to override irrational fears.

 The Evolutionary Roots of Anxiety